 This is a picture of a boy being eaten by a tree on a winter ascent of Rock Rimmon... the trees get hungry...

 New Hampshire has no shortage of vegetation growing on the rock.
 While climbers should try to be respectful of the local flora, sometimes it feels like we are fighting a losing battle with the mosses, bushes, and trees that continually try to engulf the rock.
 It's not uncommon to find that a cleaned route has returned to its original scruffy state after only a year of neglect.
 The remedy?
 Get out and climb the routes!

 The climbing areas in New Hampshire display diverse ethics, though some common threads can be found.
 No chipping, drilling of holds, or modifying of existed routes.
 Beyond that, consider the local area's specific ethics.
 What's acceptable at Rumney might not be acceptable at Cathedral, for example.
 If you have any questions, ask a local, get a consensus (no small feat, to be sure), and think before you act.

-By Jay Knower Administrator From: Plymouth, NH Feb 1, 2008
+By Jay Knower Administrator From: Campton, NH Feb 1, 2008